aosabook/500lines/same-origin-policy/doc/chapter.md

 ## Introduction

-The same-origin policy (SOP) is part of the security mechanism of every modern browser.
+The same-origin policy (SOP) is an important part of the security mechanism of every modern browser.
 It controls when scripts running in a browser can communicate with one another (roughly, when they originate from the same website).
 First introduced in Netscape Navigator, the SOP now plays a critical role in the security of web applications; without it, it would be far easier for a malicious hacker to peruse your private photos on Facebook, or empty the balance on your bank account.

 But the SOP is far from perfect.
-At times, it is too restrictive; there are cases (such as mashups) in which scripts from different origins should be able to share a resource but cannot.
+At times, it is too restrictive;
+there are cases (such as mashups) in which scripts from different origins should be able to share a resource but cannot.
 At other times, it is not restrictive enough, leaving corner cases that can be exploited using common attacks such as cross-site request forgery (CSRF).
 Furthermore, the design of the SOP has evolved organically over the years and puzzles many developers.

 The goal of this chapter is to construct a crystallized description of this important -- yet often misunderstood -- policy.
 In particular, we will answer the following questions by implementing the SOP ourselves:

 * Why is the SOP necessary?
 What are the types of security violations that it prevents?
 * How is the behavior of a web application affected by the SOP?
 * What are different mechanisms for bypassing the SOP?
 * How secure are these mechanisms?
 What are potential security issues that they introduce?

 But building an implementation of the SOP is a daunting task, given the complexity of the parts that are involved -- a web server, a browser, the HTTP protocol, HTML documents, client-side scripts, etc. Even before getting to the SOP, we will likely get bogged down by all the gritty details of these pieces (not to mention, we need to do this in less in 500 lines of code!).
 So how do we go about building a version of the SOP that is simple and yet detailed enough to capture all of the questions above?

 ## Modeling with Alloy

 This chapter is somewhat different from others in this book.
 Instead of building a working implementation, we will construct an executable _model_ that serves as a simple yet precise description of the SOP.
 Like an implementation, the model can be executed to explore dynamic behaviors of the system; but unlike an implementation, the model omits low-level details that may get in the way of understanding the essential concepts.

 The approach we take might be called “agile modeling” because of its similarities to agile programming.
 We work incrementally, assembling the model bit by bit.
 Our evolving model is at every point something that can be executed.
 We formulate and run tests as we go, so that by the end we have not only the model itself but also a collection of _properties_ that it satisfies.

 To construct this model, we use _Alloy_, a language for modeling and analyzing software design.
 An Alloy model cannot be executed in the traditional sense of program execution.
 Instead, a model can be (1) _simulated_ to produce an _instance_, which represents a valid scenario or configuration of a system, and (2) _checked_ to see whether the model satisfies a desired property.

 Despite above similarities, agile modeling differs from agile programming in one key respect.
 Although we'll be running tests, we actually won't be writing any.
 Alloy's analyzer generates test cases automatically, and all that needs to be provided is the property to be checked.
 Needless to say, this saves a lot of trouble (and text).
 The analyzer actually executes all possible test cases up to a certain size (called a _scope_); this typically means generating all starting states with at most some number of objects, and then choosing operations and arguments to apply up to some number of steps.
 Because so many tests are executed (typically billions), and because all possible configurations that a state can take are covered (albeit within the scope), this analysis tends to expose bugs more effectively than conventional testing.

-## Simplifications
+### Simplifications

 Because the SOP operates in the context of browsers, servers, the HTTP protocol, and so on, a complete description would be overwhelming.
 So our model (like all models) abstracts away irrelevant aspects, such as how network packets are structured and routed.
 But it also simplifies some relevant aspects, which means that the model cannot fully account for all possible security vulnerabilities.

 For example, we treat HTTP requests like remote procedure calls, ignoring the fact that responses to requests might come out of order.
 We also assume that DNS (the domain name service) is static, so we cannot consider attacks in which a DNS binding changes during an interaction.
 In principle, though, it would be possible to extend our model to cover all these aspects, although it's in the very nature of security analysis that no model (even if it represents the entire codebase) can be guaranteed complete.

+## Roadmap

+Here is the order in which we will proceed with our model of the SOP.
+We will begin by building models of three key components that we need in order for us to talk about the SOP: the HTTP protocol, the browser, and the client-side scripting.
+We will build on top of these basic models to define what it means for some web application to be _secure_, and then introduce the SOP as a mechanism that attempts to achieve the security properties.

+But we will then see that the SOP can be sometimes too restrictive, in that it sometimes gets in the way of a web application functioning properly!
+So we will introduce four different techniques that can be used to bypass the restrictions that are imposed by the policy.

+Feel free to explore the sections in any order you'd like, although if you are new to Alloy, we recommend the first three sections (HTTP, Browser, and Script), as they will introduce some of the basic concepts of the modeling language.
+While you are making your way through the chapter, we also encourage you to play with the models in the Alloy Analyzer; run them, explore the generated scenarios, and add your own details to the models!
+The tool is freely available for download (http://alloy.mit.edu).

 ## HTTP Protocol